-This article from Time magazine (6/6/11) seems more relevant today than it did even eight years ago.
-The question is raised about why some of us seem to have rose-colored glasses; why our brains may tilt toward the positive in spite of bad news blaring at us from our newspapers and TV’s every day.
+A 2011 article in Time magazine seems more relevant today than it did even 10 years ago.
+The question was raised about why some of us seem to have rose-colored glasses; why our brains may tilt toward the positive in spite of bad news blaring at us from our newspapers and TV’s every day.

 While we think of ourselves as rational creatures, both neuroscience and social science suggest that we are more optimistic than realistic.
 The belief that the future will be better than the past is labeled the “Optimism Bias” and it occurs in every race, region and socioeconomic group.